anujdeshpande/marvell-iot.github.io/docs/alexa/Readme.md

     Alexa turn off Edison

 ## Advanced

-In the above setup we have done a few things from a development point of view that we will have to modify to make this Alexa Skill publishable.
+- In the above setup we have done a few things from a development point of view that we will have to modify to make this Alexa Skill publishable.
+As we have hard coded the AWS IoT thing credentials, we won't be able to publish this skill.
+This will only be usable by the developer and hobbyists, from their Amazon account.

-- Read the client ID which has been received in the payload, along with the type of intent - for exampmle `DiscoverAppliancesRequest` from clientID `d3234231f`.
+- When the Lambda function is triggered, it receives a payload.
+In our function, we have simply used the intent field from this received data.
+For example, we have called our handler functions for discovering devices, if a `DiscoverAppliancesRequest` intent was received.
+But the payload that is received has a few other fields which are useful to us.

-- Each client ID which will be an end user in the real world, and will have an AWS IoT thing associated with his appliance.
-The Lambda function will have to look up the appliances and the AWS IoT details based on this client ID.
+- As we have setup OAuth, with Amazon as a provider, we get a `clientID` from the particular provider.
+Note that this does not have to be Amazon.
+It can be any of the other providers like Google, Facebook, Twitter or even your own custom OAuth service.
+This `cliendID` is passed to us along with the type of intent and should be used to identify the devices the particular user owns.